It is an essential organ whose functions include growth development, increased muscle gain, decreased fat storage, and production of hormones.

-- Graves’ disease: It is an autoimmune condition in which the thyroid is over stimulated and hyperthyroidism is caused.
+- Graves’ disease is an autoimmune condition in which the thyroid is overstimulated, and hyperthyroidism is caused.

-- Thyroid cancer: It is an uncommon form of cancer, thyroid cancer is usually a curable disease.
+- Thyroid cancer is an uncommon form of cancer; thyroid cancer is usually a curable disease.
 Procedures such as surgery, radiation, and hormone treatments can be used to treat thyroid cancer.

-- The thyroid nodule: It is a small mass or abnormal bulk that is formed in the thyroid gland.
-Thyroid nodules are extremely common and usually are not cancerous.
-They may secrete an excess of hormones, or cause hyperthyroidism, or not cause any problems.
+- The thyroid nodule is a small mass or abnormal bulk formed in the thyroid gland.
+Thyroid nodules are widespread and usually are not cancerous.
+They may secrete an excess of hormones, causing hyperthyroidism, or not cause any problems.

-- Thyroid Storm: It is a strange form of hyperthyroidism in which extremely high levels of thyroid hormone cause a serious illness.
+- A thyroid storm is a strange form of hyperthyroidism in which extremely high thyroid hormone levels cause a severe illness.

 Proper evaluation of thyroid disease begins with a complete history and physical examination.

-A blood test is obtained, and depending on the specific problem, an ultrasound of the thyroid can be performed to look for nodules or other abnormalities.
+A blood test is obtained, and a thyroid ultrasound can be performed depending on the specific problem to look for nodules or other abnormalities.

-Other imaging tests that can be ordered include CT scans, MRIs, or nuclear medicine studies such as radioiodine and positron emission tomography.
+Other imaging tests can be ordered CT scans, MRIs, or nuclear medicine studies such as radioiodine and positron emission tomography.

-- Thyroid antiperoxidase antibodies: When autoimmune thyroid disease occurs, the proteins mistakenly attack the enzyme thyroid peroxidase, which is used by the thyroid to produce thyroid hormones.
+- Thyroid anti-peroxidase antibodies: When autoimmune thyroid disease occurs, the proteins mistakenly attack the thyroid peroxidase enzyme, which produces thyroid hormones.

-- Thyroid ultrasound: A probe is placed in the skin of the neck and the reflected sound waves can detect abnormal areas of thyroid tissue.
+- Thyroid ultrasound: A probe is placed on the skin of the neck, and the reflected sound waves can detect abnormal areas of thyroid tissue.

-- Thyroid test: In this test, a small amount of radioactive iodine is given orally to obtain images of the gland.
-The radioactive iodine is concentrated inside the thyroid gland, reflected in the image.
+- Thyroid test: A small amount of radioactive IodineIodine is given orally to obtain images of the gland.
+As reflected in the image, the radioactive IodineIodine is concentrated inside the thyroid gland.

-- Thyroid biopsy: In the biopsy a small amount of thyroid tissue is removed, usually this procedure is used to detect thyroid cancer.
+- Thyroid biopsy: A small amount of thyroid tissue is removed in the biopsy.
+Usually, this procedure is used to detect thyroid cancer.

-- Thyroid stimulating hormone: It is secreted by the brain, is responsible for the release of thyroid hormone and is known as thyrotropin.
-A blood test that shows high levels of thyrotropin indicates low levels of thyroid hormone (hypothyroidism), and a low concentration of thyrotropin suggests hyperthyroidism.
+- Thyroid-stimulating hormone: It is secreted by the brain, is responsible for releasing thyroid hormone, and is known as thyrotropin.
+A blood test that shows high levels of thyrotropin indicates low thyroid hormone levels (hypothyroidism), and a low concentration of thyrotropin suggests hyperthyroidism.

-- T3 and T4 (thyroxine): Thyroxine is one of the main forms of thyroid hormone, which are verified through a blood test.
+- T3 and T4 (thyroxine): Thyroxine is one of the primary forms of thyroid hormone, which is verified through a blood test.

-- Thyroglobulins: They are only substances secreted by the thyroid gland and which in turn is used as a marker element in thyroid cancer.
+- Thyroglobulins: They are only substances secreted by the thyroid gland and which, in turn, are used as a marker element in thyroid cancer.
 High levels indicate the recurrence of cancer.

 Treatment for thyroid disorders